 The California Voter's Choice Act became law in 2016 to make voting more convenient and accessible.
 You can choose how, when and where you vote.

-Visit any vote center in your county or call your county registrar to request a replacement.
+Visit any vote center in your county or call your county elections official to request a replacement.

 If you live in a county that's not currently participating in the Voter's Choice Act, you will continue to vote either by mail or at a polling place.
-Contact the Secretary of State's toll-free voter hotline at (800) 345-8683 for more information.
+Contact the Secretary of State's toll-free voter hotline at (800) 345-VOTE (8683) for more information.